This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 RV caravan tours miss out on the true cultural experience of Baja

 The only locals these caravans encounter are those in the tourist industry (i.e. tour leaders, souvenir salesmen, etc).
 We regularly noticed that caravan members traveled in groups and avoided areas that locals tend to frequent.
-My guess is that the RV caravan companies make “safety recommendations” that keep the caravan members in the high tourist areas of cities and towns.
-Or, perhaps, the illusion of danger that the caravan tour creates keeps the caravan members nervous about venturing into more authentic Mexican neighborhoods.
+My guess is that non-touristy areas felt unsafe to caravan members, so they were nervous about venturing into more authentic Mexican neighborhoods.

 Some of the most rewarding cultural experiences in Mexico are outside the major tourist areas.
 The sad truth is that the tourist areas in Mexico tend to have the highest crime rates, so the idea that it is safer sticking to the tourist areas is an absolute fallacy.